DezziDez/Thread-the-TTRPG/src/site/notes/Core Rules/Abilities.md

 ## Might
 This is the conscious ability to exert physical force using your body.
 Lifting, Moving, Hitting, etc...
 ## Agility
-This is the unconscious ability to move or think with speed.
+This is the unconscious ability to [[Core Rules/Actions/Basic Actions/Move\|Move]] or think with speed.
 To act, react, and strike when and where it is needed most.
 ## Vitality
 This is life force and the unconscious will to live.
 It is what keeps everyone alive when they are in danger.
 ## Intellect